hcai-mms/hcai-mms.github.io/_projects/others_eInfo.md

 ---
 layout: project # do not change this
-title: 	eInformatics@Austria, funded by the Austrian Federal Ministry of Education, Science and Research	# title of the project
+title: 	eInformatics@Austria	# title of the project
 year: 2020-2024	# corresponding year/duration
 funding_agency: Austrian Federal Ministry of Education # if needed
 baseurl: https://www.bmb.gv.at/